MarioJrodas/osticket-prereqs/README.md

 ---

-3. Install PHP Manager and Rewrite
+Step 3.
+Install PHP Manager and Rewrite

 	- Inside the osTicket folder, download PHP Manager and URL Rewrite.
 	- Follow the installation prompts and accept all terms.